What is a bitcoin transaction?

 - You have a bitcoin address.
 Bitcoins arrive at this address in batches, called outputs.

-- A bitcoin transaction is the process of using these outputs to create new outputs (and sending them to new addresses).
+- A bitcoin transaction is the process of using these outputs (as inputs in the transaction) to create new outputs that belong to someone else’s address.

 - All of this can be represented by a single line of data.